GSA/digitalgov.gov/content/events/2019/06/2019-06-12-introduction-searchgov.md

 ---

-Search.gov is a self-service, plug-and-play search solution that federal agencies can use to provide a high quality search experience to their website’s users.
-In this online event, we’ll provide a basic overview of Search.gov’s essential features and tour its Admin Center:
+[**Search.gov**](https://search.gov/) is a self-service, plug-and-play search solution that federal agencies can use to provide a high quality search experience to their website’s users.

+In this online event, we’ll provide a basic overview of Search.gov’s essential features and tour its Admin Center.

+## What we'll cover

 - Creating an account, adding a site, and managing users
 - Setting up your search: defining Domains to search; refining results through Collections; curating results through Best Bets, pulling in social media content – blogs, photos, videos, and more!